ARTS ENTREPRENEURSHIP & TECHNOLOGY: THE ART OF BUSINESS AND BUSINESS OF ART

 TELL YOUR VENTURE'S STORY:

 During the semester you will tell a story.
-You are the hero entrepreneur in this journey, and your dreams are the destination.
+You are the hero entrepreneur in this odyssey, and your dreams are the destination.

 Passion for the arts and entrepreneurship are the major prerequisites for this course, and we encourage all writers, filmmakers, poets, programmers, and musicians to apply!
 Within this class English majors will work with Physics majors to create new ventures.